 When I first started this site, I wrote a Dirtbag Manifesto which I believe best encompasses the underlying values and desires of the modern dirtbag.

-The main defining features of a dirtbag today are:
+The main defining features of a Modern Dirtbag are:

-- Alternative housing: It could be living out of a truck or van, it could be house hacking through geoarbitrage, or something different.
+- Alternative housing: It could be living out of a truck or van, it could be house hacking through geo arbitrage, pet sitting, or something different.

-- Semi-Nomadic: Dirtbags have always tended to move with the season, and that is still true today, but they may settle down in a particular location for a few months or longer, but don’t usually have a permanent home base.
+- Semi-Nomadic: Dirtbags have always tended to move with the season, and that is still true today.
+While they may settle down in a particular location for a few months or a little longer, they don’t usually have a permanent home base.

 - Minimalism: The semi-nomadic existence necessitates a minimalist lifestyle and thus a reduced level of consumerism, allowing them to travel very affordably over long periods of time.
 The key thing is to buy less & do more.